There’s Email and there’s Email

 If the Email Integration setting is enabled for Teams in a tenant, (Figure 1) you can generate email addresses for channels and use those addresses to send email to the channels.
 It’s important to underscore that the recipient is a channel and not the members of the team.

 To generate an email address for a channel, select the channel and then take the Get Email Address choice in the […] menu.
 If an email address doesn’t already exist, a new one is generated (Figure 2).
-Any member of a team can generate an email address.
+Any member of a team (except guests) can generate an email address for a channel.

 The email address does not belong to any domain associated with the Office 365 tenant.
 Instead, it’s in a part of Office 365 managed by Microsoft.
 The address is intended to be obscure to avoid casual spamming, so we end up with something like this:

 General – Project Condor <firstname.lastname@example.org>

 If a channel is spammed, just remove the email address and generate a new one or include the spamming domain in the blacklist in the Email Integration section of Teams settings.

 Sending to a Channel